pingcap/docs/reference/configuration/tikv-server/configuration-file.md

 ### `use-unified-pool`

 + Whether to use the unified thread pool (configured in [`readpool.unified`](#readpoolunified)) for coprocessor requests.
-If it is `false`, a separate thread pool which is configured with the rest options in this section (`readpool.coprocessor`) is used.
+If the value of this parameter is `false`, a separate thread pool is used, which is configured through the rest parameters in this section (`readpool.coprocessor`).
-+ Default value: If none of the options in this section (`readpool.coprocessor`) are set, the default value is `true`.
-Otherwise, the default value is `false` for the sake of backward compatibility.
-Please adjust the configurations in [`readpool.unified`](#readpoolunified) before enabling it.
++ Default value: If none of the parameters in this section (`readpool.coprocessor`) are set, the default value is `true`.
+Otherwise, the default value is `false` for the backward compatibility.
+Adjust the configuration items in [`readpool.unified`](#readpoolunified) before enabling this parameter.

 ### `high-concurrency`